openmfp/portal-ui-lib/docs/readme-generic-ui.md

 A reusable set of Angular components for building consistent and maintainable micro frontends across the application.
 This library provides generic implementations for common UI patterns like list views and detail views.

-## Web components
+## Web Components

-The generic ui consists of the following:
+The generic ui consists of the following components:

-- `generic-list-view`: Component for displaying and managing lists of resources, as well as creation, and deletion of the resources
+- `generic-list-view`: Component for displaying and managing lists of resources, as well as creation, and deletion of the resources.
-- `generic-detail-view`: Component for displaying individual resource
+- `generic-detail-view`: Component for displaying individual resource.

 ## Configuration

-### Generic list view
+### Generic List View

-In order to use the generic list view, the `content-configuration` of a given node needs to be adjusted including:
+In order to use the generic list view, you need to adjust the node’s   `content-configuration` to include the following:

 - node properties

-    - `"url": "/assets/openmfp-portal-ui-wc.js#generic-list-view"`: pointing to the web component
+    - `"url": "/assets/openmfp-portal-ui-wc.js#generic-list-view"`: pointing to the web component.
-    - `"webcomponent": {"selfRegistered": true}`: indicating Luigi framework to register as a webcomponent
+    - `"webcomponent": {"selfRegistered": true}`: indicating Luigi framework to register as a webcomponent.
-    - `"navigationContext": "accounts"`: providing the navigation context for easy navigation between the entity and list views
+    - `"navigationContext": "accounts"`: providing the navigation context for easy navigation between the entity and list views.

 - context resource definition `"context"`

-    - in the `"resourceDefinition"` the given fields need to be specified: `group, plural, singular, kind, scope, namespace` describing properties of the resource
+    - in the `"resourceDefinition"` the given fields need to be specified: `group, plural, singular, kind, scope, namespace` describing properties of the resource.
     - in the `"ui"` part of the `"resourceDefinition"` we can specify `"logoUrl"` for the resource as well as the definitions of the corresponding views

-        - `"listView"`: contains `"fields"` definitions that will be translated to the columns of the table list view, `"label"` corresponds to the column name, whereas `"property"` is a json path of the property of a resource to be read
+        - `"listView"`: contains `"fields"` definitions that will be translated to the columns of the table list view, `"label"` corresponds to the column name, whereas `"property"` is a json path of the property of a resource to be read.
-        - `"detailView"`: similarly describes the fields which are to show up on the detailed view
+        - `"detailView"`: similarly describes the fields which are to show up on the detailed view.
-        - `"createView`: section additionally provides possibility to add the `"required"` flag to the filed definition, indicating that the field needs to be provided while creating an instance of that resource, with the `"values": ["account"]` there is a possibility to provide a list of values to select from
+        - `"createView`: section additionally provides possibility to add the `"required"` flag to the filed definition, indicating that the field needs to be provided while creating an instance of that resource, with the `"values": ["account"]` there is a possibility to provide a list of values to select from.

+#### Example Content Configuration for an Accounts Node
-#### The example of content configuration for an accounts node
+Below is an example content-configuration for an accounts node using the generic list view.

 ```json
 {